Controls

 Designer

-• Placeholder: Text entered here will show as gray in the textbox in order to give the user a hint about what should enter.
+• Placeholder: Text entered here will show as gray in the text box in order to give the user a hint about what they should enter.

 • Pattern: Uses JavaScript regular expressions to require a certain format for the user’s input.